jjvanzon/JJs-Music-Production-2020-2024/README.md

 - [x] I accepted that analog audio ports might be the only way I see right now.
 - [x] ~~Maybe updating the audio driver of the laptop worked as in maybe now the laptop will recognize audio is input, instead of insisting it is output.~~
 - [x] ~~Alternatively, the old big PC audio card might work if I move cards around in it internally.~~
+- [x] Otherwise I might wait until I may have built a new big PC, which might have audio ports that actually work.

 ### 2020-09-17 Done Organizing Samples